Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

 Besides the import and export statements at the top and bottom, you have written a plain JS function.

 Looking closely the function returns a block of what looks like HTML.
-Looking closely you'll this HTML-like block is not in a string.
+Looking closer still you'll this HTML-like block is not in a string.
 This is JSX.

 JSX is an extension of the HTML language.
 It uses the XML language syntax and in a React project can be written alongside your regular JavaScript.

-JSX is converted plain vanilla JS by the build system.
+JSX is converted to plain vanilla JS by the build system.
 While the project is running in the terminal this will happen each time you save your files.

 The code above will be converted to something like this: